Alvin-Janton/Threat-Hunting/Threat Hunting with Python/Docs/walkthrough.md

 ### Exploring Results

-Finally, in the main block of the script, I used this classification function, printed the counts for each category, and exported all three DataFrames to CSV files inside the data/ directory:
+Finally, in the main block of the script, I used this classification function, printed the counts for each category, and exported all three DataFrames to CSV/JSONL files inside the data/ directory:

 ```python
 if __name__ == "__main__":